Absolute configuration: By absolute configuration: R- and S-

-The R/S system is an important nomenclature system for denoting enantiomers.
+The R/S system is an important nomenclature system for specifying enantiomer topology.
 This approach labels each chiral center R or S according to a system by which its substituents are each assigned a priority, according to the Cahn–Ingold–Prelog priority rules (CIP), based on atomic number.
 When the center is oriented so that the lowest-priority substituent of the four is pointed away from the viewer, the viewer will then see two possibilities: if the priority of the remaining three substituents decreases in clockwise direction, it is labeled R (for rectus – right); if it decreases in counterclockwise direction, it is S (for sinister – left).

 (R) or (S) is written in italics and parentheses.
 If there are multiple chiral carbons, e.g. (1R,4S), a number specifies the location of the carbon preceding each configuration.